ivancho89/object-conversor/README.md

     const converter = require('path-value-modifier');

-from there you can use the methods *pathValueModifier* to convert a property you need and also if you need to see the performance in the console you can use the method *showPerformance*.
+from there you can use the methods *pathValueModifier* to convert a property you need and also if you need to see the performance in the console you can use the method *showBasicPerformance* or *showCompletePerformance* to get more information about the performance

 The objectConverter has two params: